vlaci/nix-doom-emacs/README.md

 The expression builds a `doom-emacs` distribution with dependencies pre-installed based on an existing `~/.doom.d` directory.

-It is not a fully fledged exprerience as some dependenices are not installed and some may not be fully compatible as the version available in NixOS or [emacs-overlay](https://github.com/nix-community/emacs-overlay) may not be compatible with the `doom-emacs` requirements.
+It is not a fully fledged experience as some dependencies are not installed and some may not be fully compatible as the version available in NixOS or [emacs-overlay](https://github.com/nix-community/emacs-overlay) may not be compatible with the `doom-emacs` requirements.